Justin Burke

-Justin Burke (born November 12, 1987) is an American college football coach who is the offensive coordinator and quarterbacks coach for the UTSA Roadrunners football team.
+Justin Burke (born November 12, 1987) is an American college football coach who serves as the tight ends coach for the University of Kentucky.
+He previously served as the offensive coordinator and quarterbacks coach at UTSA.

 Playing career

 Burke grew up in Lexington, Kentucky and attended Lexington Catholic High School.
 He was named the Kentucky Gatorade Player of the Year as a senior after passing for 3,789 yards and 62 touchdowns against six interceptions.
 Burke was a highly rated recruit and committed to play college football at North Carolina State over offers from Tennessee, Kentucky, Louisville, Northwestern, Michigan State, Purdue, Ole Miss, Wake Forest, Rutgers, Western Michigan, and Toledo.

 Burke began his college career at NC State and redshirted his true freshman season.
 He played in three games in garbage time situations the following year.
 Burke transferred to Louisville after his redshirt freshman season.
 He sat out the 2008 season due to NCAA transfer rules.
 Burke was named the Cardinals' starting quarterback entering the 2009 season.
 He ultimately shared quarterbacking duties with Adam Froman and future UTSA offensive coordinator Will Stein throughout the season and finished the year with 654 passing yards.